 Different Types of Applications

 In this article, I am going to give a brief introduction to the types of applications, mainly how many types of applications we can develop using different programming languages.
-Please read our previous article, where we give a brief Introduction to Programming Languages.
+Please read our previous article, where we discussed Translators in Programming Languages.

 Types of Applications